Q: How should I complete the CCRI Application for Enrollment?

 A: Please select General Studies as your first choice, then pre-nursing as your concentration.

 Q: When should I apply to the Nursing program?

 A: Students who wish to begin classes in the fall semester must apply to the program in February.
 Students who wish to begin in the spring must apply in August.

 Q: When and where are the programs offered?

-A: The nursing program offers day, afternoon, and evening/weekend courses on the four CCRI Campuses.
-Day classes are offered at the Knight (Warwick) or Liston (Providence) campuses.
-Afternoon classes are offered at the Newport campus.
+A: The nursing program offers day and evening/weekend courses on the four CCRI Campuses.
+Day classes are offered at the Knight (Warwick), Liston (Providence), or the Newport campus.
 Evening/weekend classes are offered at the Flanagan (Lincoln) campus.

 Q: What amount of time should I prepare to spend on the Nursing program once accepted?